 As her tears fall on the tiles, they magically summon a group of Unown into her house (Because tears are magic.
 Haven’t you learned anything from these movies?) and grant her any wish that she desires.

 Her first wish?
 To have her father back.

-An Entei appears as a creation of the Unown since Molly and her father previously joked about him being like Entei and he tasks himself with doing everything in his power to make her happy including kidnapping Ash’s mom to complete their family.
-As Ash and the others go to save his mom, Molly becomes more comfortable with her newfound abilities and gives them a run for their money.
+An Entei appears as a creation of the Unown since Molly and her father previously joked about him being like Entei.
+He tasks himself with doing everything in his power to make her happy, including kidnapping Ash’s mom to complete their family.
+As Ash and the others go to save his mom, but Molly becomes more comfortable with her newfound abilities and gives them a run for their money.
 Can anything truly beat the power of the Unown?

 Our movie starts out overlooking a mansion where a little girl named Molly Hale is being read to by her father Spencer Hale.
 Her father as well as Entei are voiced by Dan Green.
 Mandatory cheering session everyone!

 And damn I want that Ponyta rocking horse.
 I don’t care if I’d look like an idiot riding it, I want that.

 He’s explaining legendary Pokemon through a book filled with pictures of said Pokemon.
 They talk about Unown, and it’s gently hinted at that Molly’s mom was taken by the Unown.
 According to sources online, that is the canon explanation in the dub.